 - Complaints are handled positively.

-- When the discussion turns to errors made, emphasize the positive and point out the difficulties of making tough decisions.
+- If the discussion turns to errors made (finger-pointing), emphasize the positive and point out the difficulties of making tough decisions.

-- Allow junior leaders to discuss the events with their people in private.
+- Allow junior leaders to discuss the events with their people in private if needed.

 Note 1.
 Tacit knowledge is personal experiences that cannot be articulated very easily as it is too deeply entwined and embedded in the person.
-One of the best ways to help transfer it to others is through the use of stories (narratives), which have the power to draw others into the personal experiences of the story teller.
+One of the best ways to help transfer it to others is through the use of stories (narratives) that have the power to draw others into the personal experiences of the story teller.

 A properly conducted AAR can have a powerful influence on the climate of your organization.
 It is part of the communication process that educates and motivates people on to greatness by sensitizing them to do the right thing.
 It can prevents future confusion on organizational priorities and philosophies and drive home the point that we learn from our mistakes.